pulumi/registry/themes/default/content/registry/packages/mailgun/installation-configuration.md

 * .NET: [`Pulumi.Mailgun`](https://www.nuget.org/packages/Pulumi.Mailgun)

 ## Configuring Credentials

+Pulumi relies on the Mailgun SDK to authenticate requests from your computer to Mailgun.
+Your credentials are never sent to pulumi.com.
+The Pulumi Mailgun Provider needs to be configured with Mailgun credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: